DonaldWhyte/mdsearch/README.md

 mdsearch
 ========

-Lightweight C++ library which implements a collection of multi-dimensional search structures
+Lightweight, header-only C++ library which implements a collection of multi-dimensional search structures.